 Juices, even natural ones, take out all of the good fiber from fruit and, instead deliver mostly the easily digested carbs, thus elevating blood sugar.
+Many of them also use artificial sweeteners.
 Blood sugar spikes lead to insulin highs, which can alter stress mediation in the body.

 10. Fast Food

-Okay, while it is not exactly one food, fast food in general is the epitome of everything described above.
+Okay, while it is not exactly one food, fast food, in general, is the epitome of everything described above.
+Moreover, its high in trans fats.
 Stay away from fast food if you are at risk of or experiencing symptoms of depression and anxiety.

 What should I eat instead?

-Instead of eating these foods, opt for lots of fruits and vegetables in easy-to-eat portions, whole grains, nuts and seeds and lean protein, like fish and chicken.
+Instead of eating the above-mentioned foods, opt for lots of fruits and vegetables in easy-to-eat portions.
+Try incorporating whole grains, nuts, seeds, and lean protein, like fish and chicken.
+Many people swear by the Mediterranean diet, which is a good source of omega-3 fatty acids.
 Managing symptoms of depression and anxiety must be a team effort between you, your therapist and/or physician and your support network.
 Taking concrete actions, like avoiding certain foods and eating more of others, helps you take your illness into your hands, improving your sense of self-esteem and power over your situation.